SecurityInnovation/AuthMatrix/README.md

 To do this, right click the request and select "Toggle Regex Mode".
 The regex field will be highlighted in purple to indicate that AuthMatrix will run the request in Failure Regex Mode.

-NOTE: False positive detection and highlighting will not work in Failure Regex Mode
+__NOTE:__ False positive detection and highlighting may not work in Failure Regex Mode

 ## Sample Configuration with Failure Regex Mode